 And with that said, he also points out that to endure pain and prevail will deliver far better fortune than the path of surrenduring to the pain.
 This discipline of character pays dividends for your own mind and in the perspective of those around you.
 Another great Stoic, Epicurus, noted that ‘pain is neither unbearable nor unending, as long as you keep in mind its limits and don’t magnify them in your imagination.’

 These are just a few bits of wisdom from the mind of a great philosopher.
-I can’t stress enough how beneficial this mindset can be when applied to all aspects of life.
+I can’t stress enough how beneficial this mindset and mental management can be when applied to all aspects of life.
 Harden your mind and soften your soul is my take away from most of it.
 We can achieve harmony by accepting God’s will and being disciplined in our perceptions and actions.

 Family Health, Mental Health